Siberian Tiger Introduction Project: Siberia

-The future introduction of Siberian tigers is planned as part of the ambitious rewilding project at Pleistocene Park in the Kolyma river basin in northern Yakutia, Russia, provided the population of herbivores such as muskox, Yakutian horse, and Reindeer, reach a size capable of supporting large predators.
+The future introduction of Siberian tigers is planned as part of the ambitious rewilding project at Pleistocene Park in the Kolyma river basin in northern Yakutia, Russia, provided the population of herbivores such as muskox, Yakutian horse, and reindeer reach a size capable of supporting large predators.

-A Siberian tiger cub orphaned by poachers was rescued at Primorsky Krai in February 2012.
-The cub which turned out to be a female was rehabilitated and eventually released back into the wild in May 2013.
-In 2015, she gave birth to two cubs at Bastak Nature Reserve, becoming the first rehabilitated Siberian tiger to give birth in the wild.

 Korea

 North Korea was urged to join Russia and China in saving the Siberian tiger after the latest census revealed that only 562 individuals live in the wild.
 According to the director of the Amur branch of the WWF, analysis of satellite imagery of North Korea has shown that the northern part of the country has suitable conditions for releasing Siberian tigers.
 This is supported by the fact that a tigress with two cubs had once crossed the border between Russia and North Korea.